ggcarvalho/IN1076_Capstone/README.md

 ### Example

-Run
+By running

     python image.py 0

-executes the test client without saving the outputs.
+you will execute the test client without saving the outputs.

 Finally, run `python proc_image.py -h` if you need help.